Role of the Commission

 Satellite providers are not regulated at the state level.

-- If you have a complaint regarding your cable television provider, please visit our Consumer Complaints page, or file your complaint on-line.
-The Commission's jurisdiction over regulated cable television services is limited to unincorporated areas of the state.
-If you reside within the municipal boundaries of a city or town, you would need to contact the municipality that granted the franchise to the cable utility.
+The Commission's jurisdiction over regulated cable television franchises is limited to unincorporated areas of the state.
+If you reside within the municipal boundaries of a city or town and have questions about cable television services, please contact the municipality that granted the franchise to the cable utility.

 - Delaware Public Service Commission Frequently Asked Questions (FAQs)

-- The Federal Communications Commission (FCC) offers a number of consumer alerts and fact sheets relating to cable television regulation, including an information bulletin which describes the evolution of the cable industry.
+- Federal Communications Commission offers a number of consumer alerts and fact sheets relating to cable television regulation, including an information bulletin which describes the evolution of the cable industry.